-The technical work of BF includes working groups dealing with “Warm Edge”, “Bonding”, “Safety Glass”, “Systems Inside Cavity” and “Curved Glass”.
+The technical work of BF includes working groups dealing with "Warm Edge", "Insulating Glass", "Safety Glass", "Glass Dimensioning" or "Systems Inside Cavity".
 Its job is above all to define technical standards for assuring product quality.
 In addition, working groups within BF devise appropriate guides and guidelines, for example on handling multiple-sheet insulating glass and on the use of triple-pane thermal insulation glass.

 BF works closely and amicably with other associations in the window industry and with professionals on other technical projects.
 For example, the “Richtlinie zur Beurteilung der visuellen Qualität von Glas für das Bauwesen” (guideline for assessment of the visual quality of glass for the construction industry) was written as a joint effort.
-On national and international standardization committees, BF represents the interests of its member companies, initiating research projects on issues relevant to the industry, for example on sustainability and the Environmental Product Declaration, on thermal insulation during the summer, on the emission behaviour of windows or on the durability of insulating glazing in bonded window systems.
+On national and international standardization committees, BF represents the interests of its member companies, initiating research projects on issues relevant to the industry, for example on sustainability and the Environmental Product Declaration, on thermal insulation during the summer, on the emission behaviour of windows or on the consideration of solar heat production within an energetic balance.

-The important topic of energy-efficient modernization of buildings with glass and windows is being jointly promoted with many contact persons both in the realm of politics and in other associations; BF is a member of the working group on buildings in the BDI (Federation of German Industries) and a central partner for discussion of these issues with the relevant federal ministries.
+The important topic of energy-efficient modernization of buildings with glass and windows is being jointly promoted with many contact persons both in the realm of politics and in other associations; BF is a member of the BDI-initiative "Energieeffiziente Gebäude" (energy-efficient buildings) as well as of the "Allianz für Gebäude-Energie-Effizienz geea" (alliance for energy efficiency of buildings geea) and a central partner for discussion of these issues with the relevant federal ministries.

 BF’s public relations work informs both end users and the trade press about the products and services of the flat glass industry.
 To do so, BF issues press releases and brochures, publishes a monthly newsletter for its members, and offers information for energy consultants relating to the topics of glass and windows.
 With its “Energiesparen mit Glas” initiative, a Germany-wide campaign of the entire glass industry, the replacement of obsolete glazing units such as uncoated insulating glass and single glass by modern thermal insulation glass is being promoted.
 As part of that initiative, BF attends trade fairs, show and informative events; it also provides many of its partner companies in the professional trades all over Germany with information and advertising materials, enabling them to promote energy-efficient modernisation of glass and windows in their own locations.